syntasso/instruqt-kubecon/01-get-to-know-the-platform/assignment.md

 k get ns
 ```

-And the shortcuts provided by [zsh plugins](https://github.com/ohmyzsh/ohmyzsh/blob/master/plugins/kubectl/README.md) have also been set up, allowing the same command to be run as:
+And the shortcuts provided by [zsh plugins](https://github.com/ohmyzsh/ohmyzsh/blob/master/plugins/kubectl/README.md) have also been set up, allowing the same command to also shorten to:

 ```
 kgns
 ```

-If you are not familiar with these that is OK as all commands will be provided in long form.
+If you are not familiar with these that is OK as all tutorial commands are provided in long form.
 If you are familiar, you should feel comfortable exploring with these available shortcuts!